Seamless Communication Between IT and Security is Vital in Loss Prevention

 - Hold regular meetings between departments and discuss strategy, goals and brainstorm ways to help departments work together.

 - Emphasize that new ideas are welcome from all personnel within the organization and make it known that taking ownership of these ideas can be a core part of an employee’s job.

 - Create an inter-organization email newsletter just for the security and IT teams.
-It’s an easy way to share information and can be one way to limit the amount of meetings you have to hold.
+It’s an easy way to share information and can be one way to limit the number of meetings you have to hold.

-However you choose to increase communication between IT and security in your loss prevention game plan, try to keep it simple.
+However, if you choose to increase communication between IT and security in your loss prevention game plan, try to keep it simple.
 These two departments can work quite well together, especially if you lay the groundwork.